Margaret O'Mara

 Margaret O’Mara is a historian of the modern United States.
 She writes and teaches about the growth of the high-tech economy, the history of American politics, and the connections between the two.

-At UW, she teaches courses in the history of the technology industry, the history of capitalism, modern politics, and urban and metropolitan history.
+At UW, she teaches courses in the history of the technology industry, the history of capitalism, and modern politics.
 She was the inaugural recipient of the UW Distinguished Teaching Award for Innovation with Technology, and she is a faculty advisor for the UW Science, Technology, and Society Studies Graduate Certificate Program and on the curriculum committee for the UW Data Science Minor.

-Margaret is an OAH Distinguished Lecturer and a past fellow of the Center for Advanced Study in the Behavioral Sciences, the American Council of Learned Societies, and the National Forum on the Future of Liberal Education.
+Prof. O'Mara is an OAH Distinguished Lecturer and a past fellow of the Center for Advanced Study in the Behavioral Sciences, the American Council of Learned Societies, and the National Forum on the Future of Liberal Education.
+She serves on the Board of Trustees of the Computer History Museum and on the Advisory Board of the Silicon Valley Archives.
 She received her MA/PhD from the University of Pennsylvania, her BA from Northwestern University, and is an alumna of Little Rock Central High School.
 From 1993 to 1997, she served in the Clinton Administration as an economic and social policy aide in the White House and in the U.S. Department of Health and Human Services.

-When not in Smith Hall, you can find Margaret on the sidelines of her teenagers’ soccer games and dance competitions, reading a book in her backyard hammock (Seattle weather permitting), and hiking with the best dog in the world.
+When not in Smith Hall, you can find Prof. O'Mara on the sidelines of her teenagers’ soccer games and dance competitions, reading a book in her backyard hammock, and hiking with the best dog in the world.

 (Last name pronounced “O-mare-a.”)